 Cerro Coso Community College is accredited by the Accrediting Commission for Community and Junior Colleges of the Western Association of Schools and Colleges,10 Commercial Blvd., Suite 204, Novato, CA 94949 (415) 506-0234 an institutional accrediting body recognized by the Commission on Recognition of Post-secondary Accreditation and the U.S. Department of Education

 Academic programs offered at Cerro Coso Community College are calculated in units and measured by semesters.
 Cerro Coso Community College establishes two 16 week semesters (fall and spring) and one 6 week summer session per academic year.
 This meets the federal minimum academic year definition (30 weeks of instruction minimum).

 For financial aid purposes, this definition is important because it affects how payment periods are calculated.
 Cerro Coso Community College makes financial aid payments based on the college’s semester.
 A student’s financial aid is calculated by semester.

 Cost of Attendance

-The Cost of Attendance (COA) refers to the average amount a full-time student enrolled in classes at Cerro Coso CC can expect to spend during the semester.
+The Cost of Attendance (COA) refers to the average amount a full-time student enrolled in classes at Cerro Coso Community College can expect to spend during the semester.
 It is different for students living independently or at home, or who are residents of California or from another state.

 The cost of attendance covers: